Sufyx/Pet-Adoption/README.md

 <img alt="pet_card_available" src="Description/pet_card_available.png" width="500" height="auto" >
 <img alt="pet_card_taken" src="Description/pet_card_taken.png" width="500" height="auto" >
 Card page for a specific pet from the database. <br>
-Contains general details, as well as buttons for actions available to the users relating to the pet, ie: save/adopt/foster. <br>
+Contains information about the pet, as well as actions available for it, ie: save/adopt/etc. <br>
-The available actions vary depending on the pet's adoption status, and their relation to the user. <br>
+The available actions vary according to the pet's adoption status, and their relation to the user. <br>
 For example: <br>
 "Adopt"/"Foster" will only be available if the pet was not adopted/fostered by another user. <br>
 "Return" will only be available if the pet was adopted/fostered specifically by the current user. <br>
-"Edit" pet will only be available for admins.
+"Edit"/"Delete" will only be available for administrators.

 <br>